EvictionLab/eviction-lab-website/content/eviction-tracking/cincinnati-oh.md

 On April 1, 2021, The Hamilton County Municipal Court stopped enforcing the national CDC moratorium, allowing for evictions for nonpayment of rent that may have been previously stayed.

-More detail on eviction protections in Ohio can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/oh/).

 {{</ report_intro >}}